Llwyn Banc Dairy Reinventing the Morning Milk

 The Front Line: Anchoring the Local Supply Chain

-Llaethdy Llwyn Banc is far more than just a place to grab a drink; it is an active hub supporting the regional food ecosystem.
+Llaethdy Llwyn Banc serves as a vital lifeline for Denbighshire’s makers, giving neighbouring bakers, egg farmers, and pie artisans a direct, profitable route to the community.
 Their enterprise acts as a crucial “Front Line” for the local supply chain.

 By bypassing massive supermarket hubs, the farm keeps revenue within Denbighshire.
 But they don’t just stop at their own dairy products.
 In addition to the milk vending machine, the Llaethdy Llwyn Banc site features a vending machine with local produce, including eggs, pies, cakes and crisps.
 This collaborative approach ensures that when a customer visits the farm, multiple local artisans and food producers benefit directly from the footfall.